Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(4)*2 = 25
 </pre>

 Each row now leads to 1x1=1, 2x2=4, 3x3=9, 4x4=16, 5x5=25.
-The neat part is that we can take away the added unit in the square by subtracting it as
+The neat part is that we can take away the added unit at the start of each line

 <br /><br />

 x<sup>2</sup>-x=0,2,6,12,20 which is 0, 0+2, 0+2+4, 0+2+4+6, 0+2+4+6+8.
+<pre>1x1-1=0
+2x2-2=2
+3x3-3=6</pre>

 <br /><br />

+This removes the added unit, shown as the red square per square.
 Dividing it by 2 gives us a set that adds a one-dimensional sequence per value.
-It was only 2 in size per unit because of the two sides of the square.
+It was only 2 in size per square because of the two sides.

 <br /><br />